GaloisInc/meta-pirate/README.md

 In *layers* or *poky* directories

 #### Update Downloads and Sstate-Cache Locations (optional)
-To optimize builds for multiple machines fetched sources and build artifacts should be stored outside of local build environment
+To optimize builds for multiple machines, fetched sources and build artifacts should be stored outside of the build directory

 Un-comment and update the *DL_DIR* and *SSTATE_DIR* variables
 ```